equinor/geodetic-engine/README.md

 scripts/build-projdb.sh --source osdu --catalog CRS_CT.json --extend
 ```

-The script removes the output before building unless `--extend` is given, so a
-default run is always a full rebuild rather than a silent accumulation across
+The script stages the complete source chain, including grid patches, and
+replaces the output only after every step succeeds.
+Without `--extend` it starts
+from the base database; with `--extend` it stages the existing output.
+A dry run
-generations of definitions.
-Run it with `--help` for every option.
+validates that same chain without publishing.
+Run it with `--help` for options.

 A few consequences worth knowing: